balkce/masa/README.md

 ## Installation

-1. Configure the `beamform_config.yaml` file of `beamformphase` so that it matches your microphone setup.
+1. Configure the `beamform_config.yaml` inside `beamformphase` so that it matches your microphone setup.

-2. Configure the `rosjack_config.yaml` file of `beamformphase` so that:
+2. Configure the `rosjack_config.yaml` inside `beamformphase` so that:

     - Its output is fed through a ROS2 topic: `output_type` should be either `0` or `2`.
     - Its sampling rate matches the one that `demucs` and `demucsmix` were trained with: `ros_output_sample_rate` should be `16000`.